Container Orchestration Beyond Just Kubernetes

 Pros

-- +Industry standard with the largest ecosystem
+- +Industry standard with the largest and most active ecosystem worldwide

-- +Highly scalable and flexible for complex workloads
+- +Highly scalable and flexible for complex microservices architectures

 Cons

-- -Steep learning curve and operational complexity
+- -Steep learning curve requiring months of study and hands-on practice

-- -Overkill for simple applications
+- -Overkill for simple applications with limited scaling needs

-- -Requires dedicated DevOps expertise
+- -Requires dedicated DevOps expertise for cluster maintenance and upgrades

 2. Docker Swarm